MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 **Important**: Values that you specify for the UserIds and/or GroupIds parameters or the Everyone parameter will **overwrite** any existing users or groups.
 To preserve the existing users and groups, you need to specify those existing users or groups **and** any additional users or groups that you want to add.
 Not including existing users or groups in the command effectively removes those specific users or groups from the policy.
 For more information, see the examples.

-You need to use the Connect-ExchangeOnline cmdlet to authenticate with the Viva Feature Access Management Service.
+You need to use the Connect-ExchangeOnline cmdlet to authenticate.

 This cmdlet requires the .NET Framework 4.7.2 or later.